I know I said I was going to get the calls last hour.

 It's not like he apologizes.

-I'm not going to apologize for the magic Negro.
+I'm not going to apologize for the Magic Negro.

-Grab the magic Negro.
+Grab the Magic Negro.

-You know there are these clucking hens at the view that don't know what they're talking about.
+You know, there are these clucking hens at the view that don't know what they're talking about.

-And I gotta find another sound bite.
+And I've got to find another sound bite.

 Because here it is.